LievenPetersen/fformat/README.md

 # Description
+*Header-only library conforming to C99.*

-The main idea behind fformat is to combine the code for loading and saving of a file format into one function, that can also serve as the definition of the format.
+The main idea behind `fformat` is to combine the code for loading and saving of a file format into one function, which also serves as the definition of the format.

-To achieve this, all provided functions receive a mode (load or save) that changes their behaviour between reading and writing files.
+To achieve this, all provided functions receive a mode (load or save) that changes their behaviour from reading to writing files.

 # Example
 ```c